alex2awesome/gum/record/README.md

    Use `GUM_DISABLE_KEYBOARD=1` if you need to launch without keyboard logging (for example while debugging permissions).

 ### Scroll Filtering Options
+### macOS note: GUM_DISABLE_KEYBOARD

+On macOS, AppKit requires keyboard event monitors to be registered from the main thread.
+Our GUI app (Tk-based) sets up a main-thread shim that captures AppKit key events and forwards them into the background recorder thread.
+To avoid registering a second keyboard listener in the background thread (which can fail due to macOS security constraints), the GUI sets the environment variable `GUM_DISABLE_KEYBOARD=1` before starting the background recorder.
+The observer (`Screen`) checks this variable and skips starting its keyboard backend when the shim is active.

+- When running the GUI app: the main-thread shim is used; `GUM_DISABLE_KEYBOARD=1` is set automatically.
+- When running the CLI: no shim is present; leave the variable unset so the keyboard backend runs normally.

+Only set `GUM_DISABLE_KEYBOARD=1` if you explicitly want to disable the keyboard backend (e.g., to debug permissions) and rely on the GUI shim, or run without keyboard capture.

 To reduce unnecessary scroll logging, you can configure scroll filtering parameters: